-The Corporation's social responsibility program is focused on helping customers make low risk and informed decisions, on providing funding to treatment and support programs so they are accessible for those in need, and funding research initiatives related to responsible use messaging, harm minimization approaches and outcomes related to product use.
-In addition, social responsibility considerations are also applied to the introduction of new liquor and gaming products, to new and existing business partner relationships and to all marketing related messaging and campaigns produced by the Corporation.
+The Corporation's social responsibility program is focused on helping customers make low risk and informed decisions related to product use, providing funding to addictions treatment and support programs, developing responsible product and service delivery training for staff, and funding research initiatives related to harm minimization approaches and product use outcomes.
+In addition, social responsibility considerations are also applied to the development of new processes, to the introduction of new liquor and gaming products, to business partner relationships, and to all marketing campaigns produced by the Corporation.

-Various components of the Corporation's 2020/21 social responsibility program were impacted by the pandemic such as the closure of the casino based GameSense Info Centres as well as internal and external research initiatives that were scheduled to launch but were unable to proceed thus resulting in reduced expenditures during the year.
-Of the 2020/21 committed amount, \$2.5 million was unspent and carried forward, reserved for social responsibility initiatives in the 2021/22 year.
+The on-site casino-related components of the Corporation's 2021/22 social responsibility program were impacted by the pandemic-driven closure of casino properties for part of the year.
+This included the operation of GameSense Information Centres, the launch of new staff training programs, and some research initiatives; resulting in associated expenditures being unspent and carried forward for use in future years.

+During 2021/22, spending on social responsibility programming reduced the year-over-year value of funding carried forward to future years.
+Of the 2021/22 committed amount, \$0.8 million was unspent and carried forward, reserved for social responsibility initiatives in the 2022/23 year.

-(in thousands) 2021 2020
+(in thousands) 2022 2021

-Funding support \$ 8,714 \$ 8,615
+Funding support \$ 9,483 \$ 8,714

-Internal research and program evaluation 422 333
+Internal research and program evaluation 291 422

-Operating and consumer awareness 3,092 4,114
+Operating and consumer awareness 3,334 3,092

-Prior year funding spent in current year (1,835) (1,965)
+Prior year funding spent in current year (2,516) (1,835)

-Funding carried forward to future years 2,516 1,835
+Funding carried forward to future years 808 2,516

-\$ 12,909 \$ 12,932
+\$ 11,400 \$ 12,909